jwtk/jjwt/README.md

 #### JWS Compression

 If your JWT claims set is large (contains a lot of data), and you are certain that JJWT will also be the same library that reads/parses your JWS, you might want to compress the JWS to reduce its size.

+> **Warning**
+>
+> **Not Standard for JWS**: JJWT supports compression for JWS, but it is not a standard feature for JWS.
+The
-Note that this is *not* a standard feature for JWS (only JWE) and is not likely to be supported by other JWT libraries for JWS tokens.
+> JWT RFC specifications standardize this _only_ for JWEs, and it is not likely to be supported by other JWT libraries
+> for JWS.
+Use JWS compression only if you are certain that JJWT (or another library that supports JWS compression)
+> will be parsing the JWS

 Please see the main [Compression](#compression) section to see how to compress and decompress JWTs.